Pointwise dispersive estimates for Schr\"odinger operators on product cones: Introduction

 where $E_j:L^2(X)\to L^2(X)$ denotes projection on to the linear span of $\varphi_j.$ We show that if $V\in \rho^{-2\sigma} L^\infty(\R^+)$ for $\sigma$ sufficiently large, where $\rho(r) = 1 + r$ is a weight function, and if the perturbed resolvent

-does not have a pole at zero, then each component of \eqref{modebymode} satisfies a weighted pointwise estimate.
+does not have a pole at $z = 0$, then each component of \eqref{modebymode} satisfies a weighted pointwise estimate.
 In odd dimensions, we prove this with the same $t^{-\tfrac{n}{2}}$ decay rate as in the Euclidean case, while in even dimensions, there is a loss of $t^{\tfrac{1}{2}}$ which we do not expect to be sharp.
+The significance of the resolvent can be seen quite directly if we express the Schr\"odinger flow in terms of the continuous part of spectral measure for $-\Delta_{C(X)} + V$, which we denote by $d\Pi_V$.
+In particular, if we assume for the moment that there are no resonances or eigenvalues embedded in the continuous spectrum, then we have